 Guarantee successful New Year’s Resolutions with QUEER goals

-As December wanes, we look towards the New Year.
-What does it hold for us?
+As December wanes, we look toward the New Year.
 Will it be better than last year?
 How will I be better than last year?
-Here are 5 steps to guarantee successful New Year’s resolutions and a successful next year.
+Here are 5 steps to guarantee successful New Year’s resolutions and a successful next year with Q.U.E.E.R. goals.

 Guarantee successful New Year’s resolutions next year